 The final talk was led by Ian Morgan, with the focus on raising awareness for Herefordshire Media Network.

 Having worked as a freelance Supervising Sound Editor for clients such as Sony Pictures and the BBC, Ian is now the Chair of HMN; a voluntary group of professionals with experience in media and the creative industries.

 During the talk Ian introduced fellow member of the steering group for HMN, and our Managing Director – Claire Wozencroft – who unveiled V8Media’s brand new website for Herefordshire Media Network.

 Following the talks a group of HCA students, who together form The Performing Arts Enterprise, shared their recent achievement of winning the award for Best Customer Service at last months Young Enterprise Fair.

-The PAE will also be holding a pantomime adaption of J M Barrie’s Peter Pan next week in aid of Great Ormond Street Hospital Charity, details of the event can be found here.
+The PAE will also be holding a pantomime adaption of J M Barrie’s Peter Pan next week in aid of Great Ormond Street Hospital Charity.

 After an opportunity to network, the event was brought to an end by the Business Development Manager at HCA – Wendy Tolley – who organised a thoroughly enjoyable evening!